craigsloggett/kubernetes/k8s-cluster-setup.md

 Everything here it to be done on a local machine.

-I have chosen to create a single certificate for all communication for this guide.
+I have chosen to create a single certificate for all TLS communication.
 In a production cluster, it is recommended that a TLS certificate be generated for each component.

 ### Create the CA Configuration File